 Successes Of Interracial Dating

 It's true that anything worth having is worth fighting for, and the same goes for interracial relationships.
-At the end of the day, after all of the racists have gone to bed, you have your love, and you have each other.
+At the end of the day, you have your love, and you have each other.

 What's more, you have a relationship that consists of an interesting blend of different cultures.
 There's so much you can teach each other about your histories, ancestors, and cultural traditions.
 And if your relationship eventually becomes more serious, and the two of you get married and have children, you can both revel in the joys of teaching your children about their rich cultural history.